subpath/data-blog/index.md

 <p id="describe-text">Full-stack Data Scientist and Machine Learning engineer.</p>
 <br>
 Hey!
 My name is Alex and I love Data Science.

 This blog is a place where I can dump my ideas and past experience.

 I always open to interesting proposals and collaborations.
-You can find my latest CV on my Linkedin page.
+You can find my latest CV [here]({{ site.url }}/resume) or on my Linkedin page.

 All posts are made with Creative Commons license.
 Feel free to share it whenever you like.
 Would be cool if you would also reference me : )